 Jessica joined the Rotaract Club of Toronto in 2015 to become more involved in the community and build friendships.
 She served on the board of directors as secretary and treasurer in previous years.
 Jessica hopes to enhance her leadership skills as vice president while encouraging our club is to raise community awareness of Rotaract, inspiring other students and young professionals to serve.
 Since moving to Toronto, Jessica has only received haircuts by Rotaractors and Rotarians at the "Shave For The Brave" events, donating the hair to the Wigs for Kids project.

 Kaitlynn Almeida first joined the Rotaract family in 2011 to build friendships while making a difference in both local and global communities.
 Since joining this club, she has made many wonderful friends and been overjoyed at members' enthusiasm to make a difference.
-As Past Co-President, Kaitlynn plans to continue supporting the club's growth while having fun along the way!
+As past co-president, Kaitlynn plans to continue supporting the club's growth while having fun along the way!
 Kaitlynn has a background in public health, a love for travelling, a zest for Zumba, and an appreciation of all things punny.

 Othmane Lazrak became a member of the Rotaract Club of Toronto on April 2019.
-Born and raised in Morocco, Othmane brought his passion for engineering and project management to Canada 9 years ago, where he earned his degrees.
+Born and raised in Morocco, he brought his passion for engineering and project management to Canada nine years ago, where he earned his degrees.
 Othmane is someone who won't stand for idleness or boredom.
 Showing interest in professional development and community engagement, Othmane decided to engage with the club as the secretary and board member to make an impact on our community and work collaboratively with young leaders to develop solutions to challenges our society is facing.

-Mariya joined Rotaract in 2017, having served our club as Secretary, Social and Wellness Director and the district as Social Media Director.
+Mariya joined Rotaract in 2017, having served our club as secretary, social and wellness director and the district as social media director.
 She has been honoured to connect with Rotaractors and Rotarians from all around the globe since becoming a member.
 Mariya believes strongly in volunteer service and its ability to build stronger communities, create new friendships and positively impact our world from the ground up.
 Continuously inspired by the work that all Rotaractors do, Mariya is looking forward to another exciting year ahead.